-The foreigner doing business in Mexico will get a charge out of learning about how Mexico's Federal Electricity Commission, or CFE, handles its clients.
+Companies manufacturing in Mexico will get a charge out of learning about how Mexico's Federal Electricity Commission, or CFE, handles its clients.
 Yes, Mexico may have an array of rates spread over 32 states and thousands of miles.
-But, in the end, all electricity dealings are with the CFE.

 Any of 30 different tariff categories may appear on the Mexican CFE bill.
 Some of the rates -- agriculture, for example -- are so low that they bear little resemblance to actual costs.
 Others -- upper-class residential, for example -- are high enough to send even the wealthiest on hunts for the most efficient appliances on the market.

 In general terms, Mexican manufacturing industry pays rates that are comparable, or a bit higher, than industry rates in the United States.
 Moreover, as in the United States, companies in Mexico are free to complement CFE services by producing their own electricity on-site.
 Many companies have taken advantage of Mexico's sunshine and have installed solar panel arrays, and a few use windmills as back-ups.
 Under Mexican law, a company may also produce electricity at a remote site, connect to the CFE grid and down-load it elsewhere by paying negligible "wheeling" fees.

 Rates vary not only according to times of day and types of off-takers, but also by region of the country and season.
 Subsidies are commonplace in the deserts of northern states of Sonora, Baja California, Chihuahua, Tamaulipus and Nuevo Leon, where residents run their air conditioners steadily for six or seven months.